This section is not applicable to students who are U.S. citizens or permanent U.S. residents.

 - You must submit a W8-BEN each time you are expecting a grant or research stipend from Undergraduate Research.
 We do not keep copies of this form in our files.

 The Accounts Payable Office (646-3878) or the Office of Visa and Immigration Services (646-3474) can help you determine if your country has a tax treaty.
 If there is no tax treaty, or if you do not have a Social Security Number, your stipend will be taxed 14%.
 Depending on your income in the U.S. (which includes any scholarship funding you are receiving from the College), you may or may not be able to get back the 14% that was withheld when you file your tax return to the IRS.
-Note that UGAR stipends are considered to be income earned in the U.S., so you will need to file U.S. taxes with the IRS.
+UGAR stipends are considered to be income earned in the U.S., so you will need to file U.S. taxes with the IRS.
+Note that the same tax policies and rates apply to U.S. citizens and permanent residents as for international students.
+The key difference between U.S. citizens/permanent residents and international students is whether the tax is assessed when the stipend check is issued or when the student files taxes.

 The Office of Undergraduate Research cannot provide tax advice or assistance beyond including your W8-BEN with each payment request.